Understanding and Improving Hyperbolic Deep Reinforcement Learning: Experimental details

 \subsection{Hyperparameters}

-We specify the hyperparameters for all PPO agents in Table~\ref{tab:ppo_procgen_hparams} and for the DDQN agents in Table~\ref{tab:ddqn_atari_hparams}.
-For DDQN, we use the hyperparameters and preprocessing steps from cleanRL~\citep{CleanRL}.
-Additional parameters for our method are in Table~\ref{tab:ddqn_atari_hparams}.
+We specify the hyperparameters for all PPO agents in Table~\ref{tab:ppo_procgen_hparams}, for the DDQN agents in Table~\ref{tab:ddqn_atari_hparams}, and for PPG in Table~\ref{tab:ppg_hparams}.
+For DDQN and PPG, we use the hyperparameters and preprocessing steps from cleanRL~\citep{CleanRL}.
+Additional parameters for our method are in Table~\ref{tab:hyperpp_hparams}.
 On ProcGen, our agent uses a latent dimension $d=64$ compared to $d=32$ for Hyper+S-RYM.
 For HL-Gauss~\citep{HLGaussOriginal}, we use the default parameters specified by \citet{StopRegressing}.
 We set the learned scaling hyperparameter to $\alpha=0.95$ without tuning for all experiments.
 When using RMSNorm or LayerNorm, we do not use affine parameters, because they can overfit~\citep{UnderstandingAndImprovingLN} to the training set.